The UN Human Rights Committee wants to impose the universal legalization of abortion and euthanasia.

-Update (October, 6th): the ECLJ submitted to the Human Rights Committee its Contribution.
-You may read here our Press release and the Memordandum.
+Update (October, 6th): the ECLJ has submitted its Contribution to the Human Rights Committee.
+You can still sign the petition to support our work and receive our newsletter.
+You may read here our Press release & the Memordandum.

 The UN Human Rights Committee is currently revising the definition of the “right to life” in international law.
 It contemplates imposing on every State the legalisation of abortion, of assisted suicide and of euthanasia, in the very name of the right to life!